 THE SOUL ASYLUMS

-Creative founder, Sheridan Hough, began to write his memoir ‘The Soul Asylums’ about mental health recovery during the Lockdown of 2020.
-This spark of creativity started his own journey of discovery and discipline through writing as a means of self-expression and tool of recovery in challenging times.
+Creative founder of Writers for Recovery, Sheridan Hough, began to write his memoir The Soul Asylums about his personal experiences of mental health recovery during Lockdown in 2020.
+This seed of creativity began a journey of discovery and discipline through harnessing writing as a means of self-expression and tool for those seeking recovery in challenging times.
 So began a story of searching for hope, renewal, and purpose in the power of the written word.

 YEAR OF THE BLOG

-The next chapter was a year of blogging about his ongoing journey by writing, as he sought reinvention through a rediscovered DIY and do-or-die ethos.
-‘The Pill Diaries’ blog, which continues today, has reached a global audience from China to Canada, and even drawn attention from mainstream media in the UK.
+The chapter that followed was a year of blogging about this recovery journey through writing, as he sought rehabilitation, reinvention, and renewal.
+The Pill Diaries blog, which continues today, has reached a global audience from Camden Lock to Khartoum, drawing attention and plaudits from mainstream media and mental health charities in the UK.

 "So began a story of searching for hope, renewal, and purpose in the power of the written word"

-MENTAL HEALTH CAMPAIGNER
+MENTAL HEALTH CAMPAIGNING

 WRITERS FOR RECOVERY